amkherad/ShellScript/README.md

 }
 ```

-### Assignement
+### Assignment
-There are four places for assignements:
+There are four places for assignments:
 * Assigning a variable inside a block of code:

   ```csharp